KTH Play (Kaltura)

-What is the maximum file size I can upload into KTH Play?
+What is the maximum file size I can upload?

 KTH Play has no size limitations.
 However some browsers do have a size limit on the size of files they can handle.
 Remember also that larger files do take longer to upload and can even take more of your computer resources during uploading.